UB-Mannheim/akf-dbTools/README.md

 Example:

     # perform KennGetter-Tool
-    $ python ./akf_dbTools.py --input "./db.sqlite" --tools 0
+    $ python ./akf_dbTools.py --input "./db.sqlite" --tools 3

-This will create a directory "out/..." containing all cropped segments and debug outputs.
-And a subdirectory "spliced/.." containing the final spliced image.
+This will perform the KennGetter-Option on a database called "db".

     # See --help for more informations
     $ python ./akf_dbTools.py --help